guillaume-mueller/python-eel-vite-starter/README.md

-# Eel with Vite starter template
+# Eel with Vite starter template, Svelte variant

-A starter template for creating web applications using Vite with Python Eel backend integration.
+A starter template for creating a GUI frontend with a JavaScript web framework via [Vite](https://vite.dev) for a Python backend via [Eel](https://pypi.org/project/Eel).

+While this template uses [Svelte](https://svelte.dev), there's a similar one for Vue.js available in another branch.

-Key features:
+## Key features

+- Structured as a launchable Python package with some process managing in its `__main__.py` to automate the interoperability between Eel and Node.js
 - Development mode with Vite's Hot Module Replacement (HMR)
 - Bidirectional communication in both development and production modes

-While this template uses Svelte, there's a similar one for Vue.js available in another branch.
+- Focused on understanding how this works to keep full control instead of packaging a pretended solution

-Tested versions:
+## Tested versions

 - Linux Mint 22.1 (based on Ubuntu 24.04)
 - Python 3.12.3
 - Eel 0.18.1